josherrickson/stata2/stata_markdown/06-mixed-models.md

 - Mixed model
 - Mixed Effects regression
 - Multilevel regression
-- Hierarchical regression (specifically HLM, heirarchical linear model)
+- Hierarchical regression (specifically HLM, hierarchical linear model)

 The hierarchical/multilevel variations require thinking about the levels of the data and involves "nesting", where one variable only occurs within another, e.g. family members nested in a household.
 The most canonical example of this is students in classrooms, we could have